formsandflows/PACo/Canvas components/PACo_Button_A.md

 - The image padding as defined in the custom property "cmp_Button".

 The image padding is always shown as space to the left and the right in the button.

+**!!
+The value of this custom property must be set as the width of the canvas component instance.** With this setup, the width of the button is dynamic.
+See canvas app "PACo Examples" for an implementation.